NgModules help organize an application into cohesive blocks of functionality.

 .forRoot result in the root application module,

-is contrary to the intent and is likely to produce a runtime error.
+is contrary to the intent and will likely produce a runtime error.

 RouterModule also offers a